SLAMPAI/autoexperiment/README.md

   # while we still have running jobs in SLURM.
 If it happens, just relaunch
   # `autoexperiment run <CONFIG>` again, and it will find automatiaclly the SLURM job ids
   # and continue as before, instead of launching new ones.
-  # 3 - to find if the termination string (`termination_str`) appeared, this is used to
+  # 3 - to find if the termination string (`termination_str`) appeared in the output file,
+  # this is used to stop from restarting the job forever, and consider it finished.
-  # stop restarting the jobs forever (remember that we have a max time limit in SLURM,
+  # Remember that we have a max time limit in SLURM,
-  # so we restart the job as much as needed until we find the `termination_str`)
+  # so we restart the job as much as needed until we find the `termination_str`.
   output_file: "{logs}/{name}/slurm.out"

   # It is IMPORTANT that in the sbatch script (`template.sbatch`), we have a way to
-  # displaythe SLURM job id (see explanation above), here we define the regexp used
+  # figure out SLURM job id (see explanation above), here we define the regexp used
   # to find the SLURM job id.
   job_id_regexp: "Job Id:(\\d+)"
   # It is IMPORTANT to define the `termination_str`, it is a regexp used to detect
   # if a job is finished, otherwise, it will be restarted FOREVER.
-  # here, we detect a finishing job if it finishes the zero-shot evaluation
+  # Here, for instance, we detect a finishing job if it finishes the zero-shot
-  # of the latest epoch.
+  # evaluatioof the latest epoch.
-  # ({epochs} will take the value of epochs, see section experiments below)
+  # ({epochs} will take the value of epochs, see section experiments below).
   termination_str: "Eval Epoch: {epochs}"

   # Path of sbatch scripts that are generated from the `template`